 Commercial Diving requires incredible skill and training.
 Working in an underwater environment is almost always hostile and unpredictable.
 Life altering injuries and death are ever present dangers and possible.
 Falling objects, marine life, explosions, equipment malfunction, reduced visibility, weather and other dangers can create injuries.

 Building, breaking and salvaging vessels creates numerous dangers for maritime workers.
 The powerful equipment used on heavy and unstable ship parts can easily injure or kill workers.
 Falling parts can easily cause workers to lose limbs, crush their bodies and various life altering injuries.
 Reasonable care must be given to ensure the safety of the workers.
 Coworkers must be well equipped and trained to complete their jobs safely.

 Although not exposed to the open sea, dock workers still face numerous hazards.
 Equipment used to load and unload cargo, like cranes, lifts, trucks, carts, and forklifts, can hit, fall or break leaving workers at risk of serious injury or death.
 Boats crashing into docks and exposure to chemicals and fire can alter workers for life.

-The lawyers at Doyle LLP have vast experience in offshore claims and understand numerous federal maritime laws, such as the Jones Act law, that apply to offshore claims.
+The Offshore Accidents Lawyers at Doyle Dennis LLP have vast experience in offshore claims and understand numerous federal maritime laws, such as the Jones Act law, that apply to offshore claims.
 Our Texas firm works every day to help clients across state lines and international borders in their maritime accident claims